LaVine scores career-high 41 points in double OT win

 Enes Kanter led the Knicks with 23 points and 24 rebounds while Allonzo Trier scored 21.

-Emmanuel Mudiay's coast-to-coast layup had tied the score with 2.7 seconds left.
+Emmanuel Mudiay's coast-to-coast layup had tied the score with 2.7 seconds left in the second overtime.
+But, his foul sent a driving LaVine to the line for the winning free throw.

-Lavine, who scored all eight of Chicago's points in the second OT, was then fouled by Mudiay.
-The Bulls star made the first free throw to give the Bulls the win.
+"I love the attack on that last possession to get to the free-throw line, which was obviously needed," said Bulls coach Fred Hoiberg.
+"Our guys needed to get a close one.
+The guys hung tough and they stuck together.
+We found a way to get it."

-The Knicks scored the first five points of the final quarter to pull within one and finally got even at 93-93 on Trey Burke's jumper with 4:14 remaining.
+The Knicks scored the first five points of the fourth quarter to pull within one and finally got even at 93-93 on Trey Burke's jumper with 4:14 remaining.

 LaVine then hit three consecutive 3-pointers for the Bulls, but Trier hit a pair of free throws and then a 3-pointer with 48 seconds left to tie the game 102-102.